Kempsville, Virginia: History

 The Princess Anne Academy was located at the old jail in Kempsville.
-The Academy closed in 1850.
-The ancestors of many of the prominent families of the city of Norfolk and Princess Anne County attended the Academy.
-For example, in December 1835 then again in 1838, the Academy’s principle trustee, Mr. Rogers, advertised in the Norfolk and Portsmouth Herald for a teacher for 1836 then 1839 of Latin, Greek, English, and Math, including the elements of Euclid if required.
+The academy closed in 1850.
+The ancestors of many of the prominent families of the city of Norfolk and Princess Anne County attended the academy.
+For example, in December 1835 then again in 1838, the academy's principal trustee, Mr. Rogers, advertised in the Norfolk and Portsmouth Herald for a teacher for 1836 then 1839 of Latin, Greek, English and math, including the elements of Euclid if required.

 In 1850, a number of prominent citizens of Kempsville advocated for a turnpike road from Norfolk to Kempsville.
 However, the road was not constructed until 1871 or 1872.

 After Reconstruction, during an election, several African Americans were killed and many wounded in a riot.
 A number of European Americans were brought before the court but nothing came from this proceeding.

-In 1897, the tavern that had been erected on the former Court House land was destroyed by fire.
+In 1897, the tavern that had been erected on the former courthouse land was destroyed by fire.

-In 1922, the former Court House and jail were still in use.
-The former Court House was remodeled in 1902.
+In 1922, the former courthouse and jail were still in use.
+The former courthouse was remodeled in 1902.

 In 1922 Kempsville was a “beautiful little country village” with two churches, a few stores of general merchandise, and a modern brick school building.
 This farming community had extremely fertile land that mainly grew potatoes, cotton, corn, and many truck crops.